mosaicml/examples/examples/benchmarks/bert/README.md

 ... and get them to work together!
 To our knowledge, many of these methods have never been combined before.

-If you're reading this, we're still profiling the exact speedup and performance gains offered by Mosaic BERT compared to comparable HuggingFace BERT models.
+If you're reading this, we're still profiling the exact speedup and performance gains offered by MosaicBERT compared to comparable HuggingFace BERT models.
 Stay tuned for incoming results!

 ## Contact Us